Grocery Chain Facilitates Program Administration with JPMA/Pioneer POS Solution

 “In the past, WIC participants were given paper vouchers they could bring to a store and exchange for approved grocery items,” explained Ryan Magee, JPMA’s Vice President – Client Services.
 “At Tejas Grocery, customers who wanted to do so could obtain their groceries by pulling up to a ‘drive-through’ window, handing store staff their WIC vouchers and waiting while their orders were filled and delivered straight to their vehicles.
 However, with EBT systems, participants must physically insert the card into a reader at the point-of-sale and enter a PIN. “

-Tejas management were concerned that the electronic system had a marked potential to slow down customer service by forcing shoppers into the stores and, in turn, rendering them frustrated enough to switch to larger, traditional supermarkets.
+Tejas management was concerned that the electronic system had a marked potential to slow down customer service by forcing shoppers into the stores and, in turn, rendering them frustrated enough to switch to larger, traditional supermarkets.
 The potential to maintain “drive-through” service—a major drawing card for the retailer–seemed low.

 To meet these challenges, JPMA suggested that the retailer implement Pioneer POS Stealth-M5 all-in-one touchcomputers, interfaced with Metrologic Orbit hand-held scanners, Hypercom smart card readers and Epson printers.
 The Stealth-M5 units, 25 of which were deployed chain-wide, run JPMA’s PoS Designer software with WIC enhancement.
 The total project cost was about $150,000

 The Stealth-M5 units reside at each store’s walk-in counter, but are also found at all “drive-through” windows.
-When customers pull up to the latter they are handed a clip board on which a smart card reader is mounted as well as a printed list of products from which they may select.
+When customers pull up to the latter they are handed a clipboard on which a smart card reader is mounted as well as a printed list of products from which they may select.
 Orders are given to store personnel verbally, then scanned or input into the Stealth-M5 all-in-one touchscreen.
 Orders are checked against the software to ensure that each item appears on the list of all WIC-approved products and that prices to be paid are within the range deemed acceptable by the state.
 At the end of each transaction, the system generates a second printout showing which items were bought during that particular shopping trip and which remain on the list for purchase during future visits.
 Claims for reimbursement are automatically filed with the state reimbursement systems nightly, while updates to the approved product and “hot” (stolen) card lists are executed on a daily basis.

 Not surprisingly, Tejas Grocery is reaping a wealth of benefits from the solution.
 Notably, swiping WIC cards in mobile fashion enables the retailer to continue to provide the desired drive-through service, without negatively impacting the speed or quality of customer throughput.
 In fact, fewer employees are needed to handle customer transactions, further streamlining overall operations.